-What is Workforce Planning?
+www.idea.gov.uk 3 What is Workforce Planning?

-Before looking at the literature it would seem helpful to clarify what is meant by 'workforce planning' and how it can be distinguished from other concepts.
-A number of definitions abound.
+What is meant by 'workforce planning' and how can it be distinguished from other concepts?
 Perhaps the most simple and most commonly used definition describes workforce planning as: Getting the right number of people with the right competencies in the right jobs at the right time.

-A more comprehensive definition, which highlights some of the procedural issues involved, defines it as:

-A process in which an organisation attempts to estimate the demand for labour and evaluate the size, nature and sources of supply which will be required to meet that demand.
-(Reilly, 1996)

-The term itself is a relatively new one which is used interchangeably with older terms such as 'human resource planning', 'succession planning' and 'building bench strength'.
+A more comprehensive definition, which highlights some of the procedural issues involved, defines it as: A process in which an organisation attempts to estimate the demand for labour and evaluate the size, nature and sources of supply which will be required to meet that demand.
+(Reilly, 1996) The term itself is a relatively new one which is used interchangeably with older terms such as 'human resource planning', 'succession planning' and 'building bench strength'.
 In the past workforce planning was predominantly known as 'manpower planning'.
 Although still used occasionally, there has been a move away from this latter term due to its gender-unequal connotation and because it suggests a mechanistic quantitative approach to thinking about the workforce (Reilly, 1996).
 Manpower planning is associated with a rather centralised, number crunching type of process, whereas workforce planning allows for a greater recognition of qualitative issues, especially concerning skills, and is appropriate in a variety of organisational settings.